aphecetche/dotfiles/README.md

 and testing the installation from scratch under that user.

+# Fonts

+Currently using Inconsolata (arch package name ttf-inconsolata).
+Need powerline-fonts as well for some eye-candy on the status bar(s).

 ## Notes about special files for Linux

 ### Keyboard (MacbookPro 15.4 Retina AZERTY - french)